 Metric Conversion Act 1972

-An Act to facilitate the use of the metric system of measurement by amending certain references to physical quantities in certain Acts; to authorize the amendment, by proclamation or notice of other such references in Acts and other statutory instruments; and for incidental and other purposes.
+An Act to facilitate the use of the metric system of measurement by amending certain references to physical quantities in certain Acts 2; to authorise the amendment, by proclamation or notice of other such references in Acts and other statutory instruments; and for incidental and other purposes.

-Be it enacted —

 1. Short title

-This Act may be cited as the Metric Conversion Act 1972.
+This Act may be cited as the Metric Conversion Act 1972 1.